 - April 18, 2022: The company hired Qatalyst Partners to pursue potential buyers for the business, Bloomberg reported — though there’s no guarantee that an actual company sale will occur.

 - February 25, 2022: Zendesk abandoned a planned buyout of SurveyMonkey parent Momentive in February 2022.
 Critics considered the $4.2 billion deal too expensive and a poor fit for Zendesk’s business.

 - February 16, 2022: Jana Partners said it wants Zendesk to overhaul its board or sell itself.

 - February 10, 2022: Zendesk rejected a $16 billion buyout offer from private equity firms.

-Amid that backdrop, Qatalyst Partners — working on behalf of Zendesk — apparently has reached out to software companies and private equity firms to explore a potential Zendesk company sale, Bloomberg said.
-Private equity firms such as Thoma Bravo, Hellman & Friedman, Advent International Corp. and Permira previously expressed interest in the business, but it’s unclear if those companies or others are in active M&A talks with Zendesk.
+Amid that backdrop, Qatalyst Partners — working on behalf of Zendesk — in early 2022 reached out to software companies and private equity firms to explore a potential Zendesk company sale, Bloomberg said.
+Private equity firms such as Thoma Bravo, Hellman & Friedman, Advent International Corp. and Permira previously expressed interest in the business.

-We don’t know if additional private equity firms that have MSP software experience — names like Insight Partners, Summit Partners and Vista Equity Partners, among others — will give Zendesk a look.
+We don’t know if additional private equity firms that have MSP software experience — names like Insight Partners, Summit Partners and Vista Equity Partners, among others — gave Zendesk a look.
 Many of those private equity firms currently back sales automation software companies.
 Examples include:

 - Insight Partners backs Espressive, Gainsight, Glia, Pipedrive, QuotaPath, Salesloft, SetSail and Showpad.